Go Seigen: Biography

 The next year, he was able to reach a draw in a two-game match against another Japanese professional, Inoue Kohei, 5p.
 In 1928, still only 14 years old, he twice defeated Hashimoto Utaro, 4p.
 Go Seigen's reputation spread to Japan, then the leading Go powerhouse, and a movement was started there to bring him to Japan.
-He subsequently immigrated to Japan in 1928, at the invitation of Baron Kihachiro Okura and Inukai Tsuyoshi (later prime minister of Japan), and embarked on a professional career.
+He subsequently emigrated to Japan in 1928, at the invitation of Baron Kihachiro Okura and Inukai Tsuyoshi (later prime minister of Japan), and embarked on a professional career.
 He was tutored by Segoe Kensaku, the same teacher as Hashimoto Utaro and Cho Hunhyun.

-Go Seigen began his rise to the top of professional go world early.
+Go Seigen began his rise to the top of the professional go world early.
 By the time he was 18 he was already a top-flight player belonging to a very small elite.
 In 1933, along with his great friend Kitani Minoru, Go Seigen developed and popularized the Shinfuseki that broke away from the traditional opening patterns.
 It is for this very important contribution that Go Seigen and Kitani are recognized as the fathers of modern Go.

 Starting in 1939, Go Seigen began a spectacular series of Jubango matches against other top players of the day.
 It was through these matches that Go Seigen convincingly demonstrated an overwhelming dominance over his contemporaries.
 Go Seigen had only two formal disciples—Rin Kaiho, Honorary Tengen and Rui Naiwei, who was the strongest female go player ever and won open Guksu title.

 In the 1940s, Go Seigen became involved in the Jiu (璽宇) shinshūkyō, which sprouted out of Oomoto.
 After the Jikoson incident in 1947, he and his wife distanced themselves from the cult.
 In November 1948, both had formally left.